 Preparation Materials: : Charcoal or chalk, tape, brown paper bags (1 or 2 per student)

-Preparation Instructions: The day before this activity, tell kids to wear slacks or jeans the next day.
+Preparation Instructions: If using Option #1, the day before this activity, tell kids to wear slacks or jeans the next day.

 Discovery of Fire, A Play for the Classroom: The Discovery of FIRE!

-A Day in the Life: Timeline, group activity: Use rolls of brown paper.
+A Day in the Life: I personally think this activity demands too time for lesson learned.
+However, I can see value in it as a team teaching idea.
+The timeline is a mix of text and illustrations.
+Using the same timeline paper, social studies can provide time to create the text.
+Art can bring it to life with illustrations.
+The Lesson: Timeline, group activity: Use rolls of brown paper.
 Size of timelines will depend upon where you place them after completed to display them.
 You can run a diorama around your classroom, one timeline after another.
 If the school approves, you can also place these on hallway walls on both sides of your classroom.
 Instructions: Working in groups, each group is assigned a different primitive human - boy, girl, man, woman - and role.
 Each timeline is for one 24-period in their human's life.
 Groups may be assigned the same primitive human.
 Tell the kids all humans will be dressed.
 Time period: It's the Stone Age, during the late fall.
 The timeline must include time they got up, dressed in what, food, weapons, activities during the day, roles within the community, any fears and concerns their human primitive might have.
 Tell them to include what kind of berries, what kind of animal(s).
-Be brief but detailed in your text.
-The timeline is a mix of text and illustrations.
-Once completed, each group presents their timeline to the class.

 Eras: Eras Scavenger Hunt using stations you set up around the classroom.